-Her novel Luz at Midnight is forthcoming from Flower Song Press in December 2020.
-Other recent publications include Words for Birds 2020: Poetics for Pandemics (Deceleration DIY Press), a convening of bird writings she edited and published for San Antonio’s National Poetry Month; and I Call on the Earth (Double Drop Press, 2019), a chapbook of documentary poetry about the displacement of Mission Trails Mobile Home Community produced in collaboration with book artist Léo Lee.
+In 2020, her debut novel Luz at Midnight was published by Flower Song Press.
+Other recent publications include Words for Birds 2020: Poetics for Pandemics (Deceleration DIY Press), a convening of bird writings she edited and published for San Antonio’s National Poetry Month; and I Call on the Earth (Double Drop Press, 2019), a chapbook of documentary poetry about the displacement of Mission Trails Mobile Home Community, produced in collaboration with book artist Léo Lee.
 Other poems and prose have appeared in Mutha Magazine, About Place Journal, Orion, Vice Canada, Caigibi, Metafore Magazine, Outsider Poetry, Voices de la Luna, and La Voz de Esperanza, among other anthologies and journals.
 For a complete list of publications, click HERE.

 Sign up below and I’ll write ya with updates and announcements related to my writing projects.
 Submitting your address here means you share it with me and Mailchimp, but you can opt out any time, and honestly I probably won’t send anything more than once or twice a year.